Transaction Flow

 - Nayax EMV Core identifies it as a MIFARE card (closed-loop transaction) and informs the host application that the transaction is complete, returning the card UID and optional card data.

-Normally, the MIFARE card data is shared locally with the host machine.
-However, you also have the option to change this configuration and send the information to Nayax Servers and use Nayax Prepaid to process the transaction.
+By default, MIFARE card data is shared locally with your host machine.
+You can also configure the SDK to send the data to Nayax servers for processing through Nayax Prepaid.

-- The host application uses a UID card to authorize the transaction with its application server.
+- Your application uses the card UID to authorize the transaction with your application server.

 - Once approved, the transaction is complete.